Marguarite

 Placing your order online

-- Scheduled orders: If you plan to order supplies from Medtronic, we encourage you to enroll for automatic recurring shipments with Scheduled orders.
-This will allow orders to be placed on a set cadence and changes can easily be made online.
+• Scheduled orders: If you plan to order supplies from Medtronic, we encourage you to enroll in Scheduled orders.
+This will place orders on a set cadence and changes can easily be made online.

 Shipping your order